HashimThePassionate/django-for-everyone/projects/01_learn_django_for_beginners/16_deployment/readme.md

 Our Newspaper project requires that we log into the admin on the production website to create, read, update, or delete posts.
 That means [CSRF_TRUSTED_ORIGINS](https://docs.djangoproject.com/en/5.0/ref/settings/#csrf-trusted-origins) must be correctly configured since it is a list of trusted origins for unsafe HTTP requests like POST.
 Add it to the bottom of the `settings.py` file and set it to match a production URL on Heroku, `https://*.herokuapp.com`.
 We will update both `ALLOWED_HOSTS` and `CSRF_TRUSTED_ORIGINS` to match our production URL at the end of the section.

+### What is `CSRF_TRUSTED_ORIGINS`?

+`CSRF_TRUSTED_ORIGINS` is a security setting in Django that specifies which domains are trusted to make unsafe HTTP requests, such as POST requests, to your application.
+These "unsafe" requests are the ones that change data on your site, like creating, updating, or deleting content.

+### Why is it Important?

+When you log into the admin panel or perform actions that modify data on your site, Django needs to be sure that these requests are coming from a trusted source and not from a malicious website trying to trick your users. `CSRF_TRUSTED_ORIGINS` helps by listing the domains that are allowed to make these requests.

+### Configuring for Production on Heroku

+In a production environment, such as when your website is live on Heroku, you need to make sure that the domain where your site is hosted is included in `CSRF_TRUSTED_ORIGINS`.
+For your Newspaper project, you're setting this to `"https://*.herokuapp.com"` which tells Django to trust any subdomain of `herokuapp.com`.
+This means that when you're managing your site from the admin panel on Heroku, Django will accept the requests as safe and allow you to create, read, update, or delete posts.

 ```python
 # django_project/settings.py
 CSRF_TRUSTED_ORIGINS = ["https://*.herokuapp.com"] # new